Part 2: Objects and Properties

 3D Graphics Global Attributes

-The 3D Graphics - Global Attributes properties page of a scenario can be used to define 3D visualization options that affect the entire scenario.
+You can use the 3D Graphics - Global Attributes properties page of a scenario to define 3D visualization options that affect the entire scenario.

 1. Select the 3D Graphics - Global Attributes page.